TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 We have another problem that we need to track down.
 Collisions.
 A collision means two different values generating the exact same hash code, and since they have the same hash code they need to land in the same exact bucket.

 Let's take an example: hashing the name `"Sara"` and the name `"raSa"` will generate the same hash code.
 That is because the letters in both names are the same, just arranged differently.
-Turn out we can rework our `stringToNumber` function so that it can give us unique hash codes which depends on where the letter appear in the name using an algorithm.
+Turn out, we can rework our `stringToNumber` function so that it can give us unique hash codes which depends on where the letter appear in the name using an algorithm.

 ```javascript
 function stringToNumber(string) {